AbhishekTungala/NatureHerb/README.md

 - 3D Modeling: Blender, Sketchfab, WebGL, AR.js, Three.js
 - Backend: Node.js, MongoDB, Dialogflow
 - Image Recognition: Plant.id API
-- Hosting: AWS S3
+- Hosting: Vercel
 ---
 ## Implementation Workflow
 1. Frontend Development: React.js and Tailwind CSS are used to build a responsive user interface for the virtual garden.
 2. 3D Modeling: Blender and Three.js are used to create and render interactive 3D models of the plants.
 3. Backend and API Integration: Node.js with MongoDB handles the database, while Plant.id API is integrated for plant image recognition.
 4. AR Functionality: AR.js enables the augmented reality features for scanning plants.
-5. AI-Powered Chatbot: Dialogflow is used for the herbal assistant chatbot, enabling real-time query resolution.
+5. Chatbot: Dialogflow is used for the herbal assistant chatbot, enabling real-time query resolution.
-6. Deployment: The platform is hosted on AWS S3, ensuring scalability and performance.
+6. Deployment: The platform is hosted on Vercel, ensuring scalability and performance.
 ---
 ## Feasibility and Viability
 - Challenges: Developing accurate 3D models and AR functionalities, ensuring compatibility with low-network environments.